YatFungLoo/ios-development/README.md

 There is also `@autoclosure` that can be use at parameter to automatically adds curly braces.

+### Completion Closure using `escaping` and `nonescaping`

+Completion handlers allows closure to escape and return to the function, essentially how async is done without syntactic sugar on top.

+The main difference between completion handlers and async await is that completion handlers use callbacks to handle the results of asynchronous operation that can lead to deeply nested code which also leads to hard error marking.

+Meanwhile, asynchronous functions are written sequentially.

 ## `some` keyword

 swift provides a function called `protocol` for generics and type erasure, which is used to indicate that a function or property will return a value of a specific type that conforms to a protocol, but the exact type is not specified.

+## `throw` keyword

+Throwing function mark with the keyword `throw` are for error handling.
+If a function 'throws' fails the error will be thrown at you and swift requires you to fix the error.

+> Throwing function and functions that return optional inherently different!

 ## Private(set)